Every day well-intentioned language teachers go into class and sabotage their students’ learning.

 - Echoing (repeating the students’ answers back to them for no reason)

-I’ve observed a couple of teachers who had seven uses for the word ‘OK’ (start / that’s fine / yes / no / stop / do you understand? / good).
+I’ve observed a couple of teachers who had at least seven uses for the word ‘OK’ (start / that’s fine / yes / no / stop / do you understand? / good).

 It’s easy to fix.

 Take a voice recorder into class with you (most smartphones can record a class, without an issue).
 Record your lesson, and listen to it later.
 Listen to it from the point of view of one of your students.